 What originally drew us to the Klaus K hotel in the first place was its unique approach to blending with the city of Helsinki.

 It is unique and offers a unique experience to all that stay there.
 The hotel building itself has stood at the current location for more than a hundred years.

-The story comprises passion, betrayl, lies and envy with a main character names Klaus Kurki.
+The story comprises passion, betrayal, lies, and envy with the main character names Klaus Kurki.
 Fun fact- the name Klaus Kurki was carved in the granite at the entrance doorposts in 1938.

 The Klaus K is Finland’s first design hotel and it honors the tradition and background without getting trapped by its history.

 A stay at this hotel will treat you to a fresh, stylish and modern experience that toys with a legend.

 The entire hotel was found in the Kalevala- Finland’s dramatic national epic which today still fascinates travelers from around the World.